Noisy Pipes? How to Diagnose and Fix Common Plumbing Sounds

 Flush Your Water Heater Annually

 Sediment buildup in your water heater tank causes popping and rumbling sounds and reduces efficiency.
-Drain a few gallons from the bottom of the tank once a year to clear mineral deposits — especially important in areas with hard water.
+Drain a few gallons from the bottom of the tank once a year to clear mineral deposits.
+This is especially important in areas with hard water and is a common tip in most seasonal plumbing checklists.

 Insulate Hot Water Pipes